-Our board of directors has approved of stock ownership guidelines for our non-employee directors.
-Pursuant to the guidelines, each non-employee director on June 30, 2010 is expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) \$90,000 in value or (ii) 7,916 shares and to maintain this minimum amount of stock ownership during the director's tenure on the board of directors.
-Existing non-employee directors are expected to achieve the applicable level of ownership by June 30, 2013.
+Our board of directors has approved stock ownership guidelines for our non-employee directors.
+Pursuant to the guidelines, each non-employee director on June 30, 2011 is expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) \$180,000 in value or (ii) 13,709 shares and to maintain this minimum amount of stock ownership during the director's tenure on the board of directors.
+Existing non-employee directors are expected to achieve the applicable level of ownership by June 30, 2015.

-Under the guidelines, each non-employee director who joins the board after June 30, 2010 is expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) value equal to three times their annual retainer for service on the board of directors (not including retainers for serving as members or as chairs of committees of the board of directors), or (ii) the number of shares determined by dividing the dollar amount determined in clause (i) by the closing sales price of our common stock on the date upon which they join the board of directors.
+Under the guidelines, each non-employee director who joins the board after June 30, 2011 is expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) value equal to six times their annual retainer for service on the board of directors (not including retainers for serving as members or as chairs of committees of the board of directors, or for serving in the role of lead independent director), or (ii) the number of shares determined by dividing the dollar amount determined in clause (i) by the 20-day volume-weighted average trading price of our common stock prior to the date upon which they join the board of directors.
 Non-employee directors are expected to maintain this minimum amount of stock ownership during the director's tenure on the board of directors.
-New non-employee directors are expected to achieve the applicable level of ownership by the June 30 following their third anniversary of joining the board of directors.
+New non-employee directors are expected to achieve the applicable level of ownership by the June 30 following their fourth anniversary of joining the board of directors.

+Non-employee directors are not required to purchase shares on the open market in order to comply with the guidelines.
 In the event the applicable guideline is not achieved with respect to any non-employee director by the applicable deadline, the non-employee director will be required to retain an amount equal to 75% of the net shares received as a result of the exercise of the company's stock options or stock appreciation rights or the vesting of restricted stock units or other full-value awards until the applicable guideline has been achieved.
 Under certain limited circumstances, the guidelines may be waived by our compensation committee at its discretion.

-2010 Director Compensation
+2011 Director Compensation

-The following table summarizes compensation that our directors earned during 2010 for service on our board of directors and any applicable committee(s) thereof:
+The following table summarizes compensation that our directors earned during 2011 for service on our board of directors and any applicable committee(s) thereof:

-Name Fees E arned in Cash Option n Awards(1) Stock Awards(1) Total Gary L. Lauer(2) \$ - \$ \$ \$ - Steven M. Cakebread(3) \$ 65,000 \$ 46,106 \$ 36,600 \$147,706 Scott N. Flanders(4) \$ 52,500 \$ 46,106 \$ 36,600 \$135,206 Michael D. Goldberg(5) \$ 32,500 \$ 46,106 \$ 36,600 \$115,206 Lawrence M. Higby(6) \$ 37,500 \$ 46,106 \$ 36,600 \$120,206 Randall S. Livingston(7) \$ 40,000 \$ 46,106 \$ 36,600 \$122,706 Jack L. Oliver, III(8) \$ 37,500 \$ 46,106 \$ 36,600 \$120,206
+Name Fees Ea arned in Cash Stoc k Awards(1) Total Gary L. Lauer(2) \$ \$ \$ - Steven M. Cakebread(3) \$ 52,500 \$ 149,520 \$202,020 Scott N. Flanders(4) \$ 52,500 \$ 149,520 \$202,020 Michael D. Goldberg(5) \$ 48,125 \$ 149,520 \$197,645 Lawrence M. Higby(6) \$ 37,500 \$ 149,520 \$187,020 Randall S. Livingston(7) \$ 48,750 \$ 149,520 \$198,270 Jack L. Oliver, III(8) \$ 37,500 \$ 149,520 \$187,020

 (1) Amounts shown do not reflect compensation actually received.
-Amounts shown reflect the grant date fair value of the stock options and restricted stock units granted in 2010, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation (FASB ASC Topic 718).
-Our accounting policies regarding equity compensation and the assumptions used to compute the fair value of our equity awards are set forth in Notes 1 and 5 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2010.
+Amounts shown reflect the grant date fair value of the restricted stock units granted in 2011, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation